One of my favorite quotes is by the author Maya Angelou:

 Make sure to connect with me on LinkedIn to stay up-to-date with my industry tips and tricks.

 Interested in learning more about empathy in debt collection?
-PDCflow is hosting a webinar with Mary Shores June 17, 1 p.m.
-EDT.
+PDCflow hosted a webinar with Mary Shores on June 17th.

-The event, "The Compassionate Framework for Healthcare Collections," will cover four pillars that make up this framework, including training agents, skill sets to invest in, creating connections and establishing credibility through communication.
+The event, "The Compassionate Framework for Healthcare Collections," covered four pillars that make up this framework, including training agents, skill sets to invest in, creating connections and establishing credibility through communication.

 - ABOUT THE AUTHOR -